CHM Undergrads - Semester Project, Peer Review, Generative AI Guidelines

 Undergraduate research credit students will participate in a peer review of project outlines and a peer review of project drafts.
 This allows you to receive feedback before turning in your final submission.
 You will be assigned 2 outlines and 2 drafts to review and provide feedback.
 More information can be found on Canvas.

-• Due dates can be found here: Important Dates
+• Due dates can be found in Canvas for each assignment, as well as on our KB page: Important Dates

 Key Learning Outcomes

 The purpose of completing course assignments is to gain knowledge about significant research and develop a comprehensive understanding of the scientific method.
-As ChatGPT and other AI-powered tools are becoming increasingly prevalent in different areas, it's crucial to evaluate their impact on learning and whether they improve it or hinder it.
-We have established guidelines for using ChatGPT to enhance your learning and fulfill academic requirements at the Center for Healthy Minds.
+As generative AI-powered tools become increasingly prevalent in different areas, it's crucial to evaluate their impact on learning and whether they improve or hinder it.
+We have established guidelines for using generative AI tools to enhance your learning and fulfill academic requirements at the Center for Healthy Minds.

 Learning Goals

 The best way to learn more about relevant research in the field is by taking the time to understand research papers on your own.
-While ChatGPT can be useful, we don't want it to interfere with your learning.
+While generative AI tools can be useful, we don't want them to interfere with your learning.

 • Reviewing and Understanding Literature: Understanding the background, methodologies, and implications of the research papers you read is crucial.
 The best way to attain this understanding is by taking the time to comprehend the research papers on your own.